John L. Flannery

 John L. Flannery (born 1962) is an American business executive.
-He succeeded Jeff Immelt as the eleventh CEO and tenth Chairman of General Electric, serving as CEO from August 2017 until October 1, 2018.
-Prior to ascending to the CEO role, Flannery held leadership roles inside GE for nearly 30 years, heading GE Healthcare, GE India and other business units throughout his career.
+He succeeded Jeff Immelt as the eleventh CEO and tenth chairman of General Electric, and was CEO from August 2017 until October 2018.
+Prior to ascending to the CEO role, Flannery held leadership roles inside GE for nearly 30 years, heading GE Healthcare, GE India and other business units.

 Early life and education

 John L. Flannery was born in 1962 in Alexandria, Virginia.
 The son of a banking executive at FDIC Corporation, he and his two older sisters lived in Alexandria until 1971, when they moved to West Hartford, Connecticut where his father became president of a small bank.
 He graduated from Northwest Catholic High School in 1979.
 Flannery received a bachelor's degree in finance from the Fairfield University Dolan School of Business in 1983.
 Flannery later went to business school at the University of Pennsylvania, where he received an MBA from the Wharton School of Business in 1987.